ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 For an image caption like in the example above it does not make much sense to select the caption box, then copy or drag it somewhere else.

-A caption without the image that it describes makes little sense.
-However, the image is more self-sufficient.
+A caption without the image it describes makes little sense.
+The image, however, is more self-sufficient.
 Most likely users should be able to select the entire image (with all its internals), then copy or move it around.
 The {@link module:engine/model/schema~SchemaItemDefinition#isObject `isObject`} property should be used to mark such behavior.

 ```js
 schema.register( 'myImage', {